abhirampai/my_blog/src/_blogs/understanding_magnetic_links.md

 ### What are Magnet Links?
-[Magnetic links](https://www.bittorrent.org/beps/bep_0009.html) are a powerful feature of the BitTorrent protocol.
+[Magnet links](https://www.bittorrent.org/beps/bep_0009.html) are a powerful feature of the BitTorrent protocol.
 They allow users to download files directly without needing a torrent file.
 Instead of relying on a .torrent file to initiate a download, a magnet link contains all the information required to connect to peers and start downloading data.

 ### The Magnet URI Format